Are you wondering why WooCommerce not sending emails to your customers? It’s a common yet frustrating issue for eCommerce businesses around the world.

 However, there are ways to fix the issue of WooCommerce not sending emails.
 Keep reading this article to find all the details.

-Contact Forms: When a customer is using a contact form from the theme’s default setting or a form by the third party plugin, it is possible it might never reach the customer after submission.
+- Contact Forms: When a customer is using a contact form from a third-party plugin or the theme’s default setting, the email might not reach the customer after submission.

-Third party plugins: Most of the time, the notification from third party plugins are skipped.
-This results in WooCommerce failing to deliver emails.
+- Third-party plugins: Most of the time, the notification from third-party plugins are skipped.
+It results in WooCommerce failing to deliver emails.

-There are some easy fixes for WooCommerce emails not sending.
-Let’s have a look at it.
+There are some easy fixes for the problem.
+Let’s take a look at it.